Immutable Log Storage as a Service on Private and Public Blockchains: Literature Review

+Current blockchain implementations of the distributed ledgers already have notary proof-of-existence services~\cite{Underwood2016Blockchain}.
+For example, Poex.io~\cite{ProofofExistence}, launched in 2013, verifies the existence of a computer file at a specific time, by storing a timestamp and the SHA-256~\cite{gallagher2008secure} of the respective file in a block that eventually will be added to a blockchain.
 Proof-of-existence solutions cannot be used as scalable LMSs, as they consider files individually, with no search function to locate the appropriate file or block.
 Moreover, Cloud solutions consist of thousands of components, each of which generates a large volume of logs~\cite{pourmajidi2017challenges}.
 The current solutions are not designed to handle the scale that is required to store Cloud-generated logs.
-Furthermore, the current public blockchains can handle a limited number of concurrent transactions~\cite{Underwood2016Blockchain}.
+Furthermore, the current public blockchains support limited concurrent transactions~\cite{Underwood2016Blockchain}.

-At its very core, blockchain requires a lot of computational resources to operate.
-For the creation of every block, on average, many iterations of hash generation are repeated until the desired outcome matches the required difficulty target.
-This requirement makes blockchain an expensive solution for the storage of high volume data such as logs.
-Hence, using blockchain as a log management system, at least without modifications, is neither financially nor technically feasible.

-Accorsi~\cite{accorsi2010bbox} presents a digital black box solution, named BBox, that provides authentic archiving in distributed systems.
-BBox offers a source validation technique and only allows authorized devices to insert records in the log files.
-Further, BBox uses hash chains to encrypt all data, and there are no logs stored as clear-text.
-Last but not least, BBox offers a keyword-based retrieval of records.

-Although records are encrypted, BBox supports simple keyword searches for log entries, by generating the so-called “log views''.
-Therefore, the retrieval only requires the decryption of logs that match the entered keyword and, in return, reduces the cost of log view generation.

-The use of blockchain technology is not limited to the financial industry.
-Azaria et al.~\cite{azaria2016medrec} denote that heavy regulations and bureaucratic inefficiency have severely slowed the innovation for Electronic Medical Record (EMR).
-The authors propose a blockchain-based solution, known as MedRec, which offers each patient easy access to their immutable medical records.
-Relying on key features of the blockchain, MedRec manages all crucial considerations that are required when dealing with sensitive data sets such as healthcare records.
-MedRec overcomes many inefficiencies that current EMRs have by employing advanced blockchain techniques such as smart contracts~\cite{szabo1997idea}.
-The smart contract was invented by Szabo~\cite{szabo1997idea} to allow the decentralized nodes to run self-executing autonomous pieces of code.

 Although blockchain technology has great potential and can be used in many disciplines, it is dealing with a number of challenges.
 The scalability remains the most critical challenge~\cite{zheng2016blockchain}.
 Blockchain heavily relies on consensus algorithms, like PoW, and such algorithms are computationally expensive.
 To overcome the scalability issues, a novel cryptocurrency scheme is suggested by~\cite{brucemini} where old transactions are removed from the blockchain, and a database holds the values of removed transactions.
 Although this solution reduces the size of the blockchain, it introduces the same trust issue that traditional databases are suffering from.